Advantages of the Waterfall Methodology

 The development manager had adopted an agile approach to this project using an off-shore partner in India.

-This project was not going well and headed for the rocks.
+This project was not going well and heading for the rocks.

 There was no benefit in going agile for this project; in fact quite the reverse as the team was not used to the fluidity of the agile approach or able to self-organise.